-Law school courses and Bar preparation courses
+- Law school courses and Bar preparation courses

-Law practice transitions and alternatives
+- Law practice transitions and alternatives

-Professionalism and legal ethics
+- Professionalism and legal ethics

-Practice and career enhancement
+- Practice and career enhancement

-Law office management
+- Law office management

-Effective attorney/client communications
+- Effective attorney/client communications

-Balancing careers with family and personal lives
+- Balancing careers with family and personal lives

 Possible Activities to Build the Mentoring Relationship

-Attend an oral argument or trial
+- Attend a hearing or trial

-Have lunch on a monthly basis
+- Have lunch on a monthly basis

-Attend a CLE program
+- Attend a continuing legal education program

-Tour the courthouse
+- Tour the courthouse

 What to Expect from the Mentoring Program